 Mill Environmental Performance

-Resolute Forest Products' manufacturing processes have environmental impacts involving the consumption of resources, air emissions, waste generation and water discharge.
+Resolute Forest Products' manufacturing processes have environmental impacts resulting primarily from the consumption of resources, air emissions, waste generation and water discharges.
 We seek to minimize these impacts and to go beyond minimum legal requirements, such as those in the Ontario Toxics Reduction Act, by focusing on continuous improvement and establishing environmental management systems (EMS) at all our operating facilities.

-Environmental performance is managed at the local mill level, with top-level oversight by the organization.
+Environmental performance is managed at the facility level, with top-level oversight by the organization.
 Guided by our Environmental Policy, mill environment coordinators are responsible for compliance with local laws and regulations and for facilitating continuous improvement.

 Environmental comparison tools can help customers and other stakeholders make informed decisions about the products they purchase by comparing the environmental performance of different suppliers.
 The tools can also help identify tradeoffs related to certain aspects of the manufacturing process, such as the energy requirements associated with increased use of non-wood fiber.

-For more information on Resolute’s proactive approach, visit the Environmental Management page, which explains how the company selects, monitors and evaluates key performance indicators (KPIs) across all of our operations.
+For more information on Resolute’s proactive approach, visit our Environmental Management page, which explains how the company selects, monitors and evaluates key performance indicators (KPIs) across all of our operations.

 Reducing our Environmental Footprint

-Our operations strive to continuously improve environmental performance in key areas.
-Resolute reports sustainability performance in accordance with Global Reporting Initiative (GRI) guidelines.
-Detailed descriptions of the scope of our climate, water and waste management reporting and data measurement techniques are available on the Key Performance Indicators page.
+Our operations strive to continuously improve environmental performance in key areas, and we track sustainability performance metrics in accordance with Global Reporting Initiative (GRI) Standards.
+Detailed descriptions of the scope of our climate, water and waste management reporting and data measurement techniques are available on our Key Performance Indicators page.

 - curb water and energy use